Integration after Arrival – FAQ

 How do I find a doctor?

 It is one thing to have valid health insurance; finding a competent doctor who, in addition to professional skills, speaks some foreign language(s) is a completely different task.
 Your health insurance company is obliged to tell you who the contracted doctors and medical facilities near your place of residence are, but it would be very unlikely to know their language capacities.
-In such a situation you must shop around, ask your colleagues or friends or contact the Brno Expat Centre for a contact list included in one of the Centre’s free to download Infosheets.
+In such a situation you must shop around, ask your colleagues or friends or contact the Brno Expat Centre for a contact list included in one of the Centre’s guides for Expats.
 It is important to find a reliable doctor as soon as possible and register with him/her.
 The doctor than becomes your “family doctor”, keeps your file, does preventive checkups and refers you to specialists for further examination or treatment when needed.
 The same goes for a dentist, gynecologist or pediatrician.
 You can always visit the nearest doctor when you are sick and they have to accept any patient in need under the Hippocratic Oath.
 Out of office hours, you can always go to the Emergency Hospital at Ponavka 6 or to the Children’s Hospital at Cernopolni 9.
-There are 24-hour non-stop pharmacies at Koliste 47 (around the corner from the Emergency Hospital) and opposite the Main Train Station at Basty 2.
+There is 24-hour non-stop pharmacy the Main Train Station at Basty 2.

 What is the public transport system like?